Board of Directors

 He is currently President of SL Consulting, a Sales and Marketing Consulting Company and past President of the Society of High Performance Computing Professionals, an HPC 501c3 user group organization, Greater Houston Partnership Ambassador and President of Board of Governors at Pecan Grove County Club.

-Scott Denham, Board Member
+Scott Denham, Secretary

 Hewlett Packard Enterprise